keboola/connection-docs/extractors/zendesk/index.md

 {: .image-popup}
 ![Zendesk API token list](/extractors/zendesk/01-zendesk-api.png)

-Fill **label** for new token (f.e. `Keboola Zendesk Extractor`) and click on **Create** button
+Fill a **label** for the new token (for example, `Keboola Zendesk Extractor`) and click the **Create** button.

 {: .image-popup}
 ![Zendesk Token registration](/extractors/zendesk/02-zendesk-api-form.png)

-When registration is finished, take note of the API Key and save it.
+When the registration is finished, take a note of the API Key and save it.
 You will need it when creating your extractor configuration in KBC.

 {: .image-popup}
 ![Zendesk API token](/extractors/zendesk/03-zendesk-api-key.png)

-### Setup Extractor
+#### Setup Extractor
 In the Extractors section, find Zendesk and create a new configuration.

 {: .image-popup}
 ![Zendesk New configuration](/extractors/zendesk/04-new-configuration.png)

-Provide informations about your Zendesk Account and API token.
+Provide information about your Zendesk Account and API token.

 - **Your Zendesk domain**
 - **Password** -- your account login